PUT-PTM/2019_SmartAttendance/README.md

 # Smart Attendance

 ## Overview
-Smart Attendance is a system that help lecturers checking attendance at classes.
+Smart Attendance is a system that helps lecturers checking attendance at classes.

-One day I thought that there is a better way to check attendance that to read every name from a list and wait for students response.
+One day I thought that there could be a better way to check attendance than to read every name from a list and wait for students response.

 Smart Attendance is based on STM32F407VG/STM32F4DISCOVERY (main operation), RC522 RFID cards reader (reading cards' ID),